Blakedoghyian/note-taker/README.md

 # Note Taker App
   ![License](https://img.shields.io/badge/license--red)

+  # Important Note!

+  * PLEASE use this link to view the live application deployed to Heroku! https://secure-river-69562.herokuapp.com/

   # Description

   * Application that was created to make new notes and save them.
 Application is intended to challenge the developer's express.js skills.